Chemical products are used in almost all areas of life. They form the basis of everyday products and capital goods.

 Formal requirements

-Overview of all recognized language proficiency documentation (pdf in German)
+Overview of all recognised language proficiency documentation (pdf in German)

 Instruction in this degree programme is conducted in German.
 Applicants who are native speakers of a language other than German, who do not have bachelor’s degree from a German educational institution, and who have not completed German-language vocational or professional training at secondary school must provide one of the following certificates as documentation of their German proficiency: